 3. Precise Heat 16″ Stainless Steel Electric Skillet

-This 16-inch rectangular electric skill offers a large cooking area which is great for feeding a larger crowd or family.
+This 1500 watt, 16-inch rectangular electric skillet is 2.2″ deep and offers a large cooking area which is great for feeding a larger crowd or family.
 The Precise Heat electric frying pan literally becomes an extension of your stove top, allowing you to cook a meal pretty much anywhere you can find an electric outlet.
 It offers convenience and solid cooking performance and is especially good for buffet-style meals.
 It can be used as a stylish serving platter once unplugged.

 The Precise Heat Electric Skillet includes a stainless-steel lid rather than glass, that will keep your food warm once you are done cooking.
 It does not have a steam vent, which is desirable for keeping food warm once the skillet has been unplugged.
 The cover will also protect the skillet when you store it.
 Equipped with insulated handles, the unit’s handles will stay nice and cool to the touch.